-- 2.1 To endorse the recent creation of an Officer Working Group with Cityscape to implement the Public Art Strategy. - 2.2 To create a small Steering Group, chaired by the Cabinet Member for Leisure and Culture, which Cabinet could rely on for advice on the commissioning of artworks and the signing off of designs.
+- 2.1 To endorse the recent creation of an Officer Working Group with Cityscape to implement the Public Art Strategy. - 2.2 To create a small Steering Group, chaired by the Cabinet Member for Leisure and Culture, to which Cabinet could delegate the commissioning of artworks and the signing off of designs.
 The other members of the Group would be chosen on the basis of commitment to upgrading Derby's urban environment and knowledge of the creative process.
 The Cabinet Member for Planning and Transportation would be kept fully informed of the emerging agendas and decisions of the Group.
-In this way, public art and the development of public realm would move forward in a co-ordinated way.